Chapter Five

 “OK.
 I see.
 You know, I’m not very frightening.
 I know a frightening guy however who might be interested.”
 John was more than happy to take on the job but insisted on not being paid.

-I bid small jobs that I could work on from time to time.
-Sometimes I’d hire my roommate Les.
-As a bonus on one of these jobs, we ended up with an ounce of opium.
+He took on small jobs that he could work on from time to time.
+Sometimes he’d hire roommate Les.
+As a bonus on one of these jobs, they ended up with an ounce of opium.
 The house spent a week in a clouded stupor.
-And then we all quit.
-I wondered about that.
+And then they all quit.
+They wondered about that.
 If opium is so addictive, why was it so easy to quit after a week?
 Raw opium is not instantly or highly addictive.
 We’d learn as time passed that refined or synthesized “opioids” are a horse of a different color.

-Opium is effective in a variety of ways.
-Drug companies make opioids that are similar in name and in that they can reduce pain.
-They’re dissimilar in that opium contains euphoric substances and that’s a sin.
+Drug companies make opioids whose names are derived from opium.
+They’re similar in that they can reduce pain and dissimilar in that opium contains euphoric substances and that’s a sin.
 The bigger problem with opium though is that it’s grown by farmers in Afghanistan and where’s the money in that.

 A full sized pool table dominated the center of an enormous kitchen above which a large skylight showered the room with light.
 It was also a prominent feature on the flat roof above.
 Around the perimeter an assortment of plants grew in large planters.

 The plants were, given the time and place, naturally marijuana.
-Les and I were on the roof reading when a helicopter flew over.
-It turn back and started circling overhead.
+Les and Harry were on the roof reading when a helicopter flew over.
+It turned back and circled overhead.
 “Busted” Les proclaimed.
 Then we noticed it was a sheriff’s chopper.
 Richard.
 Hongisto, our openly gay sheriff had made it clear.
 Nobody was going to get arrested for growing marijuana on their roof.

 Lin Lau, the new landlady, was a realtor.
-Lin was 5’6”, 30 years old and gorgeous.
+Lin was 5’6”and 25 years old.
 She and her boyfriend stopped by decked out in tennis shorts, shirts and shoes and carrying their rackets.
 They were a couple of handsome jet setters.
 The beautiful people.

 “Bicycling back from the club?”
 Les asked?